03

 If you want to create a new project on Angular 8, then we can use Angular CLI commands for this.
 So, to create a new project with the help of the Angular CLI, we have to perform the below steps:

-Write “N” for when you would like to Add Angular Routing Options (or can write “Y” when we want to use Routing in our applications.)
+• Write “N” when you would like to Add Angular Routing Options (or can write “Y” when we want to use Routing in our applications.)

-The Angular CLI is constantly getting better and now the ng-build, ng-run, and ng-test are equipped to be extended by 3rd party libraries and tools.
+The Angular CLI is constantly getting better and now the ng-build, ng-run, and ng-test are equipped to be extended by 3rdparty libraries and Angular tools.

 Improvements in $Location Service:

-$Location Service helps you to retrieve the state from location service, track all the necessary changes and retrieve protocol port search properties.
+$Location Service helps you retrieve the state from the location service, track all the necessary changes, and retrieve protocol port search properties.

 The architecture of Angular 8: